eeee386/Thesis/CraftingInterpreters/hlox-happy/README.md

 ### Start project
 - `stack build happy`
   - (only first time, use bash, I did not test it on windows)
-  - If it does not work install happy globally and try it that way
 - `stack build`

 ### Run Interpreter